A First Exercise in Natural Language Processing with Python: Counting Hapaxes

 Natural language processing with Python

 There are several NLP packages available to the Python programmer.
 The most well-known is the Natural Language Toolkit (NLTK), which is the subject of the popular book Natural Language Processing with Python by Bird et al. NLTK has a focus on education/research with a rather sprawling API.
 Pattern is a Python package for datamining the WWW which includes submodules for language processing and machine learning.
 Polyglot is a language library focusing on “massive multilingual applications.”
 Many of its features support over 100 languages (but it doesn’t seem to have a stemmer or lemmatizer builtin).
-And there is Matthew Honnibal’s spaCy, an “industrial strength” NLP library focused on performance with a streamlined API.
+And there is Matthew Honnibal’s spaCy, an “industrial strength” NLP library focused on performance and integration with machine learning models.

 If you don’t already know which library you want to use, I recommend starting with NLTK because there are so many online resources available for it.
 The program presented below actually presents five solutions to counting hapaxes, which will hopefully give you a feel for a few of the libraries mentioned above: